-Prevent loss of life of 6.7 million of the most severely vulnerable people, including 1.4 million children under five by the end of 2023, by decreasing the prevalence of hunger, acute malnutrition, public health threats, and outbreaks, and the impact of armed conflict.
+Prevent loss of life of 6.7 million of the most severely vulnerable people, including 1.4 million children under five by the end of inclusive and dignified access to livelihoods and essential services.

+2023, by decreasing the prevalence of hunger, acute malnutrition, public health threats, and outbreaks, and the impact of armed conflict.